 An employee who is filling an included position may, at the end of the approved extended period if mutually agreed to by the employee and supervisor, waive payment for overtime and have the overtime hours credited to "FLSA compensatory leave.
 If such approved election is made, the overtime hours will be credited as FLSA compensatory leave credits at the rate of one and one-half hours for each hour of overtime worked.
 An employee will only be permitted to accumulate a maximum of 80 hours of FLSA compensatory leave credits, which may be taken in any increments if agreed to by the employee and the supervisor.
-If mutual agreement is not reached, the supervisor may, with a minimum of five workdays notice, require the employee to use such leave credits at any time in increments of full workdays.
-However, all unused FLSA compensatory leave credits at the close of business on December 31 and June 30 shall be paid for at the employee's straight time regular hourly rate in accordance with Rule 60L-34, F.A.C., An employee who separates from the Career Service or moves to another state agency shall be paid for all unused FLSA compensatory leave in accordance with the above.
+If mutual agreement is not reached, the supervisor may, with a minimum of five workdays notice, require the employee to use such leave credits at the close of business on December 31 and June 30 shall be paid for at the employee's straight time regular hourly rate in accordance with Rule 60L-34, F.A.C., An employee who separates from the Career Service or moves to another state agency shall be paid for all unused FLSA compensatory leave in accordance with the above.